 Components are instantiated by the MagicRobot class.
 You can tell the

-magic components by defining the variable names and types in your MyRobot object.
+by annotating the variable names and types in your MyRobot class.

 To reduce boilerplate associated with passing components around, and to enhance autocomplete for PyDev, MagicRobot can inject variables defined in your robot class into other components, and autonomous modes.
 Check out this example:

 class MyRobot(MagicRobot): elevator: Elevator def createObjects(self): self.elevator_motor = wpilib.Talon(2) class Elevator: elevator_motor: wpilib.Talon def execute(self): # self.elevator_motor is a reference to the Talon instance # created in MyRobot.createObjects

 As you may be able to infer, by declaring in your

 Elevator class an annotation

 that matches an attribute in your Robot class, Magicbot automatically notices